dataset-ninja/ph2/ABSTRACT.md

-The increasing incidence of melanoma has recently promoted the development of computer-aided diagnosis systems for the classification of dermoscopic images.
-The PH² dataset has been developed for research and benchmarking purposes, in order to facilitate comparative studies on both segmentation and classification algorithms of dermoscopic images. **PH²** is a dermoscopic image database acquired at the Dermatology Service of Hospital Pedro Hispano, Matosinhos, Portugal.
+The **PH²** dataset was developed for computer-aided diagnosis systems, specifically for the classification of dermoscopic images of melanoma.
+Its purpose is to facilitate comparative studies involving segmentation and classification algorithms.
+This dataset comprises a total of 200 dermoscopic images of melanocytic lesions with a vast amount of metainformation.
+It includes 80 common nevi, 80 atypical nevi, and 40 melanomas.

-The dermoscopic images were obtained at the Dermatology Service of Hospital Pedro Hispano (Matosinhos, Portugal) under the same conditions through Tuebinger Mole Analyzer system using a magnification of 20x.
+Within the PH² database, each image comes with medical annotations.
+These annotations include the medical segmentation of the *lesion*, clinical and histological diagnoses, and the evaluation of various dermoscopic criteria, such as colors, pigment network, dots/globules, streaks, regression areas, and blue-whitish veil.
+The dermoscopic images were captured at the Dermatology Service of Hospital Pedro Hispano in Matosinhos, Portugal.
+These images were consistently acquired under the same conditions using the Tuebinger Mole Analyzer system, with a magnification of 20x.
 They are 8-bit RGB color images with a resolution of 768x560 pixels.

-This image database contains a total of 200 dermoscopic images of melanocytic lesions, including 80 common nevi, 80 atypical nevi, and 40 melanomas.
-The PH² database includes medical annotation of all the images namely medical segmentation of the lesion, clinical and histological diagnosis and the assessment of several dermoscopic criteria (colors; pigment network; dots/globules; streaks; regression areas; blue-whitish veil).

 The assessment of each parameter was performed by an expert dermatologist, according to the following parameters: